KellyEgesa/GITHUB-ISSUE-TRACKER/README.md

 - Setup git
 - Open the terminal application by either clicking on the terminal icon or by clicking Ctrl + alt + T.
-- Create a new folder called football-app by pressing mkdir football-app and pressing enter.
+- Create a new folder called github-issue-tracker by pressing mkdir football-app and pressing enter.
-- Navigate to football-app by pressing cd football-app and pressing enter.
+- Navigate to github-issue-tracker by pressing cd github-issue-tracker and pressing enter.
 - Go to KellyEgesa github user name on the browser, click on repositories, Click on football-app then click on clone or download option
-- Copy paste the given Url
+Copy paste the given Url
-- Press git clone plus the url on the terminal then press center
-- On the terminal and press gradle run
+Press git clone plus the url on the terminal then press center On the terminal and press gradle run

 ##Running Tests

 ## Technologies Used
+#DEVELOPMENT
 - JAVA
 - ANDROID
 - XML
+#TESTING
+- ROBOELECTRIC
+- ESPRESSO
+- JUNIT
+#APIS CALL
+- RETROFIT

 ## Support and contact details

-You can contact me via Email at kelly.egesa@gmail.com
+You can contact me via Email at kelly.egesa@gmail.com or via +254726359282.

 ### License